Patti Smith: Film appearances

+Musical influence

-One of the earlier references to Smith as an influence is by Todd Rundgren in his 1972 album Something/Anything?.
-In the liner notes, he writes that "Song of the Viking" was "written in the feverish grip of the dreaded 'd'oyle carte,' a chronic disease dating back to my youth.
+One of the first musicians to reference Smith was Todd Rundgren.
+In the liner notes of his 1972 album Something/Anything?, Rundgren wrote that "Song of the Viking" was "written in the feverish grip of the dreaded 'd'oyle carte,' a chronic disease dating back to my youth.
 Dedicated to Miss Patti Lee Smith."
-Seven years later Rundgren produced the final Patti Smith Group album, "Wave."
+Seven years later, Rundgren produced the final Patti Smith Group album, Wave.

-Smith has been an inspiration for Michael Stipe of R.E.M.
-Listening to her album Horses made a huge impact on him.
-In 2008, Stipe said, "I decided then that I was going to start a band."
+In 1979, Gilda Radner portrayed a character called Candy Slice, based on Smith, on Saturday Night Live.

+Anglo-Celtic rock band The Waterboys' debut single, "A Girl Called Johnny", is a tribute to Smith.

+Hole's "Violet", released in 1994, features the lyrics, "And the sky was all violet / I want it again, but violent, more violent," alluding to lyrics from Smith's song "Kimberly".
+In 2010, Hole singer Courtney Love said that she considered Smith's "Rock N Roll Nigger" the greatest rock song of all time, and credited Smith as a major influence.
+Love received Smith's album Horses in juvenile hall as a teenager, and "realized that you could do something that was completely subversive that didn't involve violence [or] felonies.
+I stopped making trouble."

-In 1998, Stipe published a collection of photos, titled Two Times Intro: On the Road with Patti Smith.
-Stipe sings backing vocals on Smith's songs "Last Call" and "Glitter in Their Eyes".
-Smith sang background vocals on R.E.M.'s songs "E-Bow the Letter" and "Blue".
+In 1998, Michael Stipe of R.E.M. published a collection of photos, titled Two Times Intro: On the Road with Patti Smith.
+Stipe sings backing vocals on Smith's "Last Call" and "Glitter in Their Eyes".
+Smith sang background vocals on R.E.M.'s "E-Bow the Letter" and "Blue".
+A decade later, in 2008, Stipe said that Smith's album Horses was one of his inspirations.
+"I decided then that I was going to start a band," Stipe said about the impact of listening to Horses.

-The Australian alternative rock band The Go-Betweens dedicated a track, "When She Sang About Angels" on the 2000 album The Friends of Rachel Worth, to Smith.
+In 2000, the Australian alternative rock band The Go-Betweens dedicated the song "When She Sang About Angels" on their album The Friends of Rachel Worth to Smith.

 In 2004, Shirley Manson of Garbage spoke of Smith's influence on her in Rolling Stone's issue "The Immortals: 100 Greatest Artists of All Time", in which Smith was ranked 47th.
 The Smiths members Morrissey and Johnny Marr share an appreciation for Smith's Horses, and revealed that their song "The Hand That Rocks the Cradle" is a reworking of one of the album's tracks, "Kimberly".
 In 2004, Sonic Youth released an album called Hidros 3 (to Patti Smith).
-U2 also cites Patti Smith as an influence.

-In 2005, Scottish singer-songwriter KT Tunstall released "Suddenly I See", a single, as a tribute of sorts to Smith.
+In 2005, U2 cited Smith as an influence.
+The same year, Scottish singer-songwriter KT Tunstall released "Suddenly I See", a single, as a tribute of sorts to Smith.
 Canadian actor Elliot Page frequently mentions Smith as one of his idols and has done various photo shoots replicating famous Smith photos, and Irish actress Maria Doyle Kennedy often refers to Smith as a major influence.
-In 1978 and 1979, Gilda Radner portrayed a character called Candy Slice on Saturday Night Live based on Smith.

-Alternative rock singer-songwriter Courtney Love of Hole heavily credited Smith as a major influence on her; Love received Smith's album Horses in juvenile hall as a teenager, and "realized that you could do something that was completely subversive that didn't involve violence [or] felonies.
-I stopped making trouble," said Love.
-"I stopped."
-Hole's classic track "Violet" features the lyrics "And the sky was all violet / I want it again, but violent, more violent", alluding to lyrics from Smith's "Kimberly".
-Love later stated that she considered Smith's song "Rock n Roll Nigger" the greatest rock song of all time.
+"She was the epitome of a literate, intelligent woman taking charge and being respected by her peers," observed Maria McKee in 2005.

+In 2012, Madonna named Smith as one of her biggest influences.